 Custody and Visitation

-Only the court may create, change, or enforce custody and visitation orders.
-OCSE does not have any authority to address these issues.
+OCSE does not have any authority to address custody and visitation issues.

 Arkansas law draws a line between the issues of visitation and child support.
 Things you should know: